PayHelper/payments-hub/docs/api/source/includes/api/_webhooks.md

 These endpoints will allow you to easily manage webhooks.

-For example, imagine you want to send order's details to 3rd party application once the order has been created, or updated.
+For example, imagine you want to send subscription's details to 3rd party application once the subscription has been created, or updated.
 Thanks to webhooks you can achieve it by creating a new webhook with the destination url to which the payload will be submitted.

 ## The webhook object